 - Seeking praise, reputation and rank from organizations.

-- Baiting an enemy to fight instead of trying to resolve things without bloodshed.
+- Baiting someone instead of trying to resolve things peacefully.

 - Collecting taxes from the poor.

-- Turning a family member or a friend over to the authorities if they have committed a crime.
+- Turning a family member or a friend over to the authorities if they have broken the law.

-- Keeping all the loot from a party encounter for themselves.
+- Keeping all the spoils from a party encounter for themselves.

 Chaotic Good insults